AdamDemirel/arcx-challenge/README.md

 - [ ] Make sure necessary types are in place
 - [ ] Decouple any mixed concerns and decompose complex components
 - [ ] Comment any necessary code
+- [ ] If fromDate in params is before today, display error
+- [ ] Fix TODOs

 # Noted Exclusions
 - Support for dark color scheme
 - Support for legacy browsers
 - Some colors Figma didn't match the tailwind theme - eg `#E9E9E9` for the input box border, so I used [Find the nearest tailwind colour](https://find-nearest-tailwind-colour.netlify.app/) to keep the designs consistent with the spec to use Tailwind
 - Disallowed typing in the date input to avoid all the formatting edge cases.
 Dates can only be selected with the calendar
+- Invalid dates can be passed into params. eg toDate before fromDate
+- If only toDate passed to params, no error message displayed